jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 17 Minister invites comments
 (1) The Minister must copy the application to, and invite written comments from,— (a) the relevant local authorities; and
+  (b) the following Ministers:
+    (i) the Minister for the Environment:
+    (ii) the Minister for Māori Crown Relations: Te Arawhiti:
-  (b) the Minister for the Environment and other relevant portfolio Ministers; and (c) the relevant administering agencies; and
+    (iii) the Minister for Māori Development:
+    (iv) other relevant portfolio Ministers; and
+  (c) the relevant administering agencies; and
   (d) the Māori groups identified in the list provided to the Minister under subsection (2); and (e) the owners of Māori land in the project area.
 (2) Before the Minister invites comments under subsection (1), the responsible agency must provide the Minister with a list of the Māori groups referred to in section 18(2).
+(3) A local authority—
-(3) Without limiting subsection (1), a local authority must provide comments advising of— (a) any applications that have been lodged with the local authority that would be competing applications if a substantive application for the project were lodged; and
+  (a) must provide comments advising of—
+    (i) any applications that have been lodged with the local authority that would be competing applications if a substantive application for the project were lodged; and
-  (b) in relation to any proposed approval of the kind described in section 42(4)﻿(a) (resource consent), any existing resource consents of the kind referred to in section 30(3)﻿(a).
+    (ii) in relation to any proposed approval of the kind described in section 42(4)﻿(a) (resource consent), any existing resource consents of the kind referred to in section 30(3)﻿(a); and
+  (b) may provide other comments, but only if those comments are relevant to the application and the decision on the application that the Minister is required to make under section 21.
+(3A) Any comments made by an administering agency must be relevant to the application and the decision on the application that the Minister is required to make under section 21.
-(4) Without limiting subsection (1)﻿(b), if the project area includes land within a World Heritage Area, the Minister of Conservation is a relevant portfolio Minister under that subsection.
+(4) Without limiting subsection (1)﻿(b)﻿(iv), if the project area includes land within a World Heritage Area, the Minister of Conservation is a relevant portfolio Minister under that subsection.
 (5) The Minister may also copy the application to, and invite written comments from, any other person.
-(6) Anyone who is invited to provide written comments under this section has 20 working days from the receipt of the copy of the application to do so.
+(6) Anyone who is invited to provide written comments under this section has 15 working days from the receipt of the copy of the application to do so.
 (7) The Minister—
   (a) must consider any comments received within that time frame:
   (b) is not required to consider any comments received after that time frame, but may do so, in the Minister's absolute discretion, as long as the Minister has not already made a decision under section 21.